What is distemper?

 Do dogs completely recover from this disease?

 Usually, but not always.
-Some may be left with persistent nervous twitches (chorea) and recurrent seizures.
+Some may be left with persistent nervous twitches (myoclonus) and recurrent seizures.

 How can I prevent my dog from becoming infected?